cjcormack/file-watcher/README.md

 this was a proper submission, I would have sorted this out!).
 * Refactoring.
 There're a couple of places where I'd have been a lot happier if I'd given the code a further further refactor (again, I'd have sorted this out if this was a real submission!).
+* Comments.
+I intended to go through and add comments (especially godoc bits).
+I definitely would have done if this was a real thing.
 * Robustness.
 While I am hopeful that I have made some aspects of this solution robust enough, there are a few things that I haven't tested and I suspect at least one of them will break things (once again, I would have looked to fix these if it was a real submission):